 Figuring out what to pack for a scuba Liveaboard can be tricky… you want to be prepared, but you definitely don’t want to overpack when you’re going to be living in tight quarters.
 There are some definite musts that you don’t want to forget, and even more things that you should just leave on land.

-We’ve taken all the guess work out of packing for you and complied a complete liveaboard packing list, including tips and advice for first-timers and some specifics you should definitely leave at home.
-Oh, and it’s totally free!
+We’ve taken all the guesswork out of packing for you and compiled a complete Liveaboard packing list so you don’t forget any essentials on shore.
+Oh, and it’s totally FREE!

 Save this article on Pinterest for later!